Stuck in the Loop: Understanding Rumination as a Childhood Survival Skill

 Shifting to Managing the System

-Instead of exhausting yourself trying to work out why it happened ,you can shift the goal to Managing the System.
+Instead of exhausting yourself trying to work out why it happened, you can shift the goal to managing the System.

 This moves you from being a powerless investigator to an empowered director of your own mind.